cfpb/cf-grid/README.md

 ## License

 A work of the public domain.
-Software source code written entirely by CFPB staff, and by contractors who are developing software on behalf of CFPB, is by default a public domain work.
+Software source code written entirely by Consumer Financial Protection Bureau staff, and by contractors who are developing software on behalf of CFPB, is by default a public domain work.
 For further details, please visit: http://www.consumerfinance.gov/developers/sourcecodepolicy/

 ---

-*This file was generated on Mon Jul 01 2013 22:38:38.*
+*This file was generated on Mon Jul 01 2013 23:38:36.*